binance/binance-spot-api-docs/testnet/rest-api.md

   {
     "symbol": "LTCBTC",
     "orderId": 1,
-    "orderListId": -1, // Unless OCO, the value will always be -1 "clientOrderId": "myOrder1",
+    "orderListId": -1, // Unless part of an order list, the value will always be -1 "clientOrderId": "myOrder1",
     "price": "0.1",
     "origQty": "1.0",